 For those times when you find yourself on a remote adventure with limited phone reception and no WiFI you’ll be grateful you downloaded our visitor guide app and our bird app.

 Kakadu Visitors Guide: The app is a visitor guide in your pocket, complete with maps, contact numbers, things to do, where to stay and all the other information you’ll need.

 Kakadu Birds App: Discover the many bird species throughout the park.
 Meet around 50 of our favourite birds with pictures, bird calls and notes on where to see them.

 Have you been to Kakadu National Park yet?
 What was your experience like?
-Perhaps you have come away with a photo essay like this one?
+Perhaps you have come away with a photo gallery like this one?
 Care to share below in our comments?